Bluff Point Coastal Adaptation Frequently Asked Questions

 How does my input count?

-Feedback gathered at the drop-in sessions will be used to shape the values to be used in a multi-criteria analysis of the four options.
+Feedback received from the Bluff Point Coastal Asset Survey and gathered at the drop-in sessions will be used to shape the values to be used in a multi-criteria analysis of the adaptation options.
 From the multi-criteria assessment a preferred adaptation option will be identified.
 A benefit distribution analysis will be undertaken on the preferred adaptation pathway, and a report prepared for consideration by Council in early to mid-2025.
 Back

 What is multi-criteria analysis?